Normal Superior School: Statistics

 Biography

-Jean-Paul Charles Aymard Sartre was a French playwright, novelist, screenwriter, political activist, biographer, and literary critic, as well as a leading figure in 20th-century French philosophy and Marxism.
+Jean-Paul Charles Aymard Sartre was a French philosopher, playwright, novelist, screenwriter, political activist, biographer, and literary critic, considered a leading figure in 20th-century French philosophy and Marxism.
 Sartre was one of the key figures in the philosophy of existentialism (and phenomenology).
-His work has influenced sociology, critical theory, post-colonial theory, and literary studies, and continues to do so.
+His work has influenced sociology, critical theory, post-colonial theory, and literary studies.
 He was awarded the 1964 Nobel Prize in Literature despite attempting to refuse it, saying that he always declined official honors and that "a writer should not allow himself to be turned into an institution."

 2. Louis Pasteur